Nathaniel Hawthorne On Beacon Hill

 Rebecca Clarke, a notorious raconteur, doubtless informed Hawthorne that her ancestor-by-marriage Captain Thomas Clarke was also the ancestor of the author's mother Elizabeth Clarke Manning, and that the first house or tenement of Thomas Clarke lay one door south from Robert Turner's land, possibly his pasture---

 Charles Shaw describes the streets and lanes in this part of Boston in his book, which was delayed publication until 1817, "A Topographical and Historical Description of Boston: From the First Settlement of the Town to the Present Period, with Some Account of its Environs"---

 Thomas Clarke's house stood on Summer Street, and his other buildings were southwest from Union Street, with Minot's Court running between them.
 Capt.
-Clarke owned the lot for his pewter shop in Corn-hill from 1676, and he is first named as a pewterer in Boston in 1683.
+Clarke owned the lot for his pewter shop in the Corn-hill from 1676.
+His shop stood on the west side of present Washington Street, almost half way from School Street to Court Street, and standing at a slight crook in the road.
+The first surviving record that names Thomas Clarke as a pewterer in Boston is from 1683.

 Nathaniel Hawthorne's publisher in Boston was William D. Ticknor & Co., with James T. Fields.
 This company was housed in an antiquated structure that stood upon the land adjoining Robert Turner's lot next north.
 Ticknor's publishing building later became "The Old Corner Bookstore"---

 Engraving By William J. Peirce

 Maturin Murray Ballou's Pictorial, February 21, 1857